Helping Your Child Adjust After Divorce

 You made it.
 Your divorce is final.
 You, your ex and your children have been making strides on the new road to a clear life.
 Whether you have moved to a new home or stayed in your home, things are going to feel and look different.

 Many parents have concerns about how to continue to best support their children during this time.
-The hardest part is done, but your children may still need some reassurances and empathy as everyone navigates this new normal.
+The hardest part is done, but your children may still need some reassurance and empathy as everyone navigates this new normal.

 Start at Home

-If you have moved to a new neighborhood, take your kids out to explore it.
+If you have moved to a new neighbourhood, take your kids out to explore it.
 Age-appropriate exploration may include checking out the local library, parks, community centres or shopping mall.
 Go for walks or bike rides around the neighbourhood so that both you and your child become familiar with it.
 This is also a great way to meet other people who live in your new neighbourhood.
 It will be especially helpful if your child is starting a new school.

 If you did not move, take some time to rediscover your neighbourhood.
 You can visit a store that you’ve never been to, take your kids to a park that they don’t often go to or sign up for some local activities through the community centre.